 In Italy, the 1st of April has its equivalent April fool’s day, which is known as Pesce d’Aprile or April’s Fish.

 While April could be sunny, there are moments when there would be seemingly-spontaneous storms that could drench your summer outfit.
-So, be prepared with an umbrella or a jacket to keep you warm.
-If you are traveling on a tight budget, you are advised to be prepared with these things so that you do not spend unplanned money if you end up needing them.
+So, You should always prepare with an umbrella or a jacket to keep you warm.
+If you are traveling on a tight budget, you are advised to be prepared with these things.
+So that you do not spend unplanned money if you end up needing them.
 However, if it’s your aim to visit Italy and lounge on its beaches for tanning, then a summer trip is more appropriate.

 Although the weather condition in April cannot be predicted, visiting Italy in April can still be excellent!
 People visiting the country for the first time get to see the biggest attractions without having to face the thickest crowds.
 Those making a return trip can as well dodge the ordeal of facing heavy crowds.
 Make out time to sip hot chocolate as you await the rainstorms to calm – don’t be in a rush!